GithubforBen/AutomatApp/docs.md

 ## General Information

+Important note

+This document is kept for reference.
+A newer, expanded, and authoritative API document is available in docs_NEW_BETTER.md.
+It includes long-form descriptions for every endpoint and a dedicated section listing the external requests the desktop app sends (Expected External Requests).

+Highlights of changes in the new docs:

+- Clarifies that POST /login expects an object with id (long) and time (epoch millis), not an RFID array.
+- Documents the POST /attendances endpoint for fetching a user’s attendance entries.
+- Adds a full “Expected External Requests” section covering /ping, /alarm_on, /alarm_off, /dispense, and /re-enable used by the app via CustomRequest.

 This documentation covers all HTTP API endpoints in the AutomatApp project.
 The API serves various functionalities including user management, course administration, and authentication.